Tayabas Basilica: Restorations

 In 2000, the church underwent major renovations and restorations for the sixth time.
 The altar was moved from the northern apse to the crossing of the apse below the dome.
 The church's pulpit and the basilica's monastery were also restored.
 Fund-raising activities to pay for the restoration of the basilica in preparation for the church's 25th anniversary as a minor basilica in 2014 were done since June 2009.

 In 2011, an estimated gross area of 1798.43 m2 on the church's roof and roof framework was repaired and restored with the help of the National Museum.
-In 2011 the lighting of the façade was converted to solar energy using photovoltaic power panels and other devices.
+In 2011, the lighting of the façade was converted to solar energy using photovoltaic power panels and other devices.
 It is the first old church in the Philippines to use solar energy in its façade.

 Administration

 Tayabas Basilica is in the jurisdiction of the Vicariate of St. James of the Diocese of Lucena.
-Reverend Monsignor Dennis Imperial, PC, serves as parish priest with Father Roy Macatangay and Father John C. Añago parochial vicars.
+Reverend Monsignor Dennis Imperial, PC, serves as parish priest with Father Jhillmar Jalbuena and Father John C. Añago parochial vicars and Fr.
+Jose Fernando Defante as Resident Priest.